microsoft/FactoryOrchestrator/docs/docs/tasks-and-tasklists.md

 - Use the delete buttons to delete an existing Task.

-#### Configure Factory Orchestrator to automatically load TaskLists when it starts
+#### Configure Factory Orchestrator to automatically load or execute TaskLists when it starts

 Factory Orchestrator looks for certain FactoryOrchestratorXML files when it starts.
 You can use these FactoryOrchestratorXML files to pre-load tasks into Factory Orchestrator, run tasks the first time a device boots, or run tasks every time a device boots.

-See [Special FactoryOrchestratorXML files](tasks-and-tasklists.md#special-factoryorchestratorxml-files) for more information.
+See [Service Configuration](service-configuration.md#configure-factory-orchestrator-to-automatically-load-or-execute-tasklists-when-it-starts) for information on how to setup this.

 #### Export TaskLists